North Shore, California: Salton Sea / Mortmere Station

+1900s

-From 1905 to February 1907, the Colorado River overflowed into the Salton Sink, which had an ancient history of previous iterations of lakes.
+From September 1905 to February 1907, the Colorado River overflowed into the Salton Sink, which had an ancient history of previous iterations of lakes.
 This time, the engineering disaster led to the creation of the modern Salton Sea.
-The disaster led to several SPRR train depots and stations becoming permanently inundated.
+The disaster led to several SPRR train depots, rail stations and The New Liverpool Salt Company becoming permanently inundated.
 The railroad had to be moved north, and depots and stations rebuilt.
 The rebuilt station of Mortmere was renamed Mortmar and eventually was the foundation stone for the modern town of North Shore.

-Gus Eilers's Date Palm Beach
+Gus Eiler's Date Palm Beach

-Salton Sea Map in 1914.
 Mortmere Station is seen on a map as early as 1914.